Housing Accelerator Fund Action Plan

 Undertake a community housing review of the existing housing stock, future housing options and create a roadmap with recommendations.

-Prepare a guidebook as a resource for homeowners to create additional dwelling units on their property.
+Prepare a guidebook as a resource for homeowners to create additional residential units on their property.

-Enhance the Community Improvement Plan to provide more financial incentive grants to support homeowners to create ADUs.
+Enhance the Community Improvement Plan (CIP) to provide more financial incentive grants to support homeowners to create ARUs.

-Promote and market the ADU guidebook and financial CIP incentives.
+Promote and market the ARU guidebook and financial CIP incentives.

 Sustainable Urban Intensification and Infill Development